 This function allows you to save the current BIOS settings to a profile.
-You can create up to 4 profiles and save as Setup Profile 1~ Setup Profile 4.
+You can create up to 8 profiles and save as Setup Profile 1~ Setup Profile 8.
 Press <Enter> to complete.
+Or you can select Select File in HDD/USB/FDD to save the profile to your storage device.